GrapheneOS/hardened_malloc/README.md

 4096 bytes on the target platforms.
 This is the minimum set of small size classes required to avoid substantial waste from rounding.
 Further slab allocation size classes may be offered as an option in the future.

+The `CONFIG_LARGE_SIZE_CLASSES` option controls whether large allocations use the same size class scheme providing 4 size classes for every doubling of size.
+It increases virtual memory consumption but drastically improves performance where realloc is used without proper growth factors, which is fairly common and destroys performance in some commonly used programs.
+If large size classes are disabled, the granularity is instead the page size, which is currently always 4096 bytes on supported platforms.

 ## Scalability